RichardChambers/OposExperiments/MonroeCCOs/README.md

  So if you want to enable tracing add defined constant `WRITETRACEERROR` to the compiler command line and if you don't have RCS Trace from NCR then also define `_FILETRACE` to enable logging trace data to a file.

+## Folder structure

+Each of the different OPOS controls has their source in a folder which starts with the letter z.
+So the POSPrinter OPOS control source is located in the folder zPOSPrinter.
+These source files are used to generate each of the .ocx files that are part of the installation package.

+The folder OposConstants contains the source code for the Opos_Constants.dll file which is also part of the installation package.

+The folder OCX is the destination folder for the compiler output files with subfolders of Release and Debug.
+The results of compiling the source code is put into the appropriate subfolder, Release or Debug.
+These folder will contain .lib, .ocx, .dll, .exp, and .map files after a compile of the source.
+The only files needed for installation are the .ocx and .dll files.

+The folder Common contains source files that all of the OPOS controls use.
+In this folder is a folder ATL with a modified version of the file atlcom.h with those changes briefly explained in the file _ATLChanges_.txt also in that folder.

+Also in the folder Common is a folder Opos which contains the OPOS include files needed by an application.
+The files in this folder are included in the .zip file Monroe uses to provide the .ocx files with the Register.bat OPOS control registration script.

+The folder DataFiles contains text files with directives used by a generator to generate the initial source code for the OPOS controls.
+This would seem to be something done rarely.
+The generator tool has not yet been located.

+### .bat files

+There are a couple of .bat files that are in the MonroeCOs root folder containing all the subfolders with the source code.

+The files CleanFiles.bat and CleanFiles2.bat are used to perform a complete clean of all intermediary and final build products.
+This results in all the files generated during a build to be removed including the generated .h files from the MIDL compiler.
+The CleanFiles.bat script is more complete than doing a Build -> Clean Solution menu choice in the Visual Studio IDE.

+The file Register.bat is from the .zip file containing the OPOS .ocx controls and is used as a script to register the controls as well as the Opos_Constants.dll file.
+It uses an application, regcomsvr.exe, which seems to be similar in functionality to the application regsvr32.exe.
+The application regcomsvr.exe is included in the .zip file along with the .ocx controls and .dll file.

+The file CreateZip.bat will create a .zip file containing the OPOS controls and the OPOS include files along with the Register.bat script file.
+This script does require powershell as it uses the Compress-Archive command.

 ## Legal